What is an immunoglobulins blood test?

 - A chronic infection

-If your results are not normal, it doesn't necessarily mean you have a medical condition needing treatment.
-The use of certain medicines, alcohol, and recreational drugs can affect your results.
-If you have questions about your results, talk to your health care provider.
+If your immunoglobulin levels aren't normal, it doesn't always mean you have a condition that needs treatment.
+Certain medicines can affect your results.
+If you have questions about your results, talk with your provider.

-Is there anything else I need to know about an immunglobulins blood test?
+Is there anything else I need to know about an immunoglobulins blood test?

 - Hinkle J, Cheever K. Brunner & Suddarth's Handbook of Laboratory and Diagnostic Tests.
 2nd Ed, Kindle.
 Philadelphia: Wolters Kluwer Health, Lippincott Williams & Wilkins; c2014.
 Quantitative Immunoglobulins: IgA, IgG, and IgM; 442–3 p.